harshyadav114/ProxyServer-MultiThreaded-withCache/README.md

-From OS we have used semaphore , Mutex lock and Threading concepts
+->From OS we have used semaphore , Mutex lock and Threading concepts

-From Data structure I have Used LRU cache Implementation Using LinkList
+->From Data structure I have Used LRU cache Implementation Using LinkList

-From Computer Networks I use socket Programing concept and HTTP and HTTPS concept
+->From Computer Networks I use socket Programing concept and HTTP and HTTPS concept

 The Below Diagram show us that when we open the the website again it retrive the data from cache